The EDF group’s commitment to ethics and compliance

 An ethical conduct in accordance with the law must therefore be the absolute rule for all Group employees, worldwide, at all levels of the organisation, without exception.

-A Group ethics and compliance programme and a dedicated division
+A Group ethics and compliance programme

-A Group ethics and compliance policy in place since 2016
+A Group ethics and compliance policy

 - preventing breaches of competition law;

 - personal data protection;